What Is a Safe Harbor Retirement Plan and Is It Right for Your Company?

 Yes, Safe Harbor contributions are 100% vested from day one, eliminating the delays often associated with a traditional 401k vesting schedule.
 Employees fully own these employer contributions as soon as they are made, making this a great advantage for those who may not stay long-term at a company but still want to benefit from employer contributions.

-If you're thinking of a Safe Harbor 401(k) plan or would like expert guidance on how to enhance your retirement benefits, CMP is here to assist.
-Our team of certified retirement planning professionals can help you go over the details and implement the best strategy for your company’s needs.
+CMP is here to assist if you're thinking of a Safe Harbor 401k plan or would like expert guidance on enhancing your retirement benefits.
+Our team of certified retirement planning professionals can help you review the details and implement the best strategy for your company’s needs.

 Ready to explore your options?
 Click below to schedule a consultation with our experts and take the next step towards a well-structured retirement plan.